Department of English

 Please see the job announcement on eRecruit for more information about how to apply.
 The job announcement usually comes out in February for the next academic year and applications are usually due toward the middle to end of March.
 You have to be a CSU student OR an applicant to find the job announcement.
 You must login to myfresnostate to see it.

 Teaching Associate positions are available to current or prospective graduate students within the English Department at California State University, Fresno.
-Calls for applications come out early in the spring semester and are usually due mid- to late March.
-To find the job announcement, log on to MyFresnoState, select eRecruit, click on Career opportunities, then search for English.
+Calls for applications come out early in the spring semester and applications are usually due in late March.
+To find the job announcement, log on to MyFresnoState, select CHRS Recruiting, click on Career opportunities, then search for English.

 Eligibility for the Program